devops-kung-fu/bomber/README.md

 ## Output Formats

 `bomber` outputs data into three useful formats.
 By default, output is rendered to the command line.
 For enhanced reporting, you can output to HTML using the `--output=html` flag.
 To output to JSON, utilize the `--output=json` flag.
+Use comma separated output specification to get output in multiple formats `--output=html,stdout,json`.

 ### HTML Output